 Reserve length (an absolute expression) bytes for a local common denoted by symbol.
 The section and value of symbol are those of the new local common.
 The addresses are allocated in the bss section, so that at run-time the bytes start off zeroed.
 Since symbol is not declared global, it is normally not visible to 1d.
 The optional third parameter, alignment, specifies the desired alignment of the symbol in the bss section, specified as a byte boundary (for example, an alignment of 16 means that the least significant 4 bits of the address should be zero).
-The alignment must be an absolute expression, and it must be a power of two less than or equal to the size of the symbol, up to a maximum of 16.
+The alignment must be an absolute expression, and it must be a power of two.
+If no alignment is specified, as will set the alignment to the largest power of two less than or equal to the size of the symbol, up to a maximum of 16.

-'''

 .lcommon symbol, length[, alignment]

-'''